mrciolino/wiki-backup/timeline.md

 - In North Geskoworm, the new young ruler Krorgfrey abstains from participating in the counterattack in favor of focusing on forming the city of New Geskoworm.
 - In Fywick, the oracle provides her final remaining intel to Wegate, the intel being that Narascus is still alive and reborn as the Red Archon, a being of unspeakable power and cruelty.
 After seeing this horrifying visage, the oracle dies.
 Fywick does not send any additional support.

-#### The Counterattack on Hastow
+## The Counterattack on Hastow

 - Breezy-e arrives first, teleporting directly to Hastow to go and rekill Narascus.
 The new Narascus (aka The Red Archon) is able to not just fight off Breezy-e but gets to back down by threatening to use a wish to cause the Illithid Empire to return.
 Not understanding how wish works, Breezy-e backs down from fighting and killing him, and makes a peace deal.
 Hostilities with Gothriathon and Hastow cease.

+## Bayrhys's Northern Invasion
-- **Bayrhys's northern invasion**.
-They travel by small boat through the sea of ghosts.
+- They travel by small boat through the sea of ghosts.
 They pick up some undead to assist them.
 Fighting on the northern shores of the continent against Hastow, which forces them to divert resources away from fighting Wegate.
 It is more a distraction rather than an effective incursion due to the size of Bayrhys's forces.

+## The Eternal Battlefield
 - Wegate and Hastow land forces engage in battle to the south of wardson tower.
 Most of the remaining spelljammers are destroyed, halting the Wegate drive into Altricia.
 Fortifications built, undead maintain the battle lines, Wegate and Hastow are now locked in an eternal struggle.
 From this point forward no new advances in the battle lines are created as both sides just send endless waves of undead at one another, and resurrect them back up to fight again.

 - Wegate learns that Gothriathon made their own peace and doesn't take the news well.
 Vesrahan sees this as a betrayal, citing written docs and alliances, however they were never signed by Os.
 Os sees no obligation to contribute support, but Breezy-e being a signer, must stand before Asmodeus for breach of contract.
 Breezye is in the wrong if he fights the Red Archon or if he doesn't.
 A new deal with Asmodeus is brokered where Breezy-e may never kill on Mardun again.
 Though he has the means, Breezy-e never leaves to other planets since quality spaghetti can only be grown on Mardun.